McClendon Curtis

-McClendon Jerrell Curtis (born September 16, 1999) is an American football offensive tackle for the Chattanooga Mocs.
+McClendon Jerrell Curtis (born September 16, 1999) is an American professional football offensive guard.
+He played college football for the Chattanooga Mocs.

-Early life and high school
+Early years

 Curtis grew up in Chattanooga, Tennessee and attended Chattanooga Central High School, where he played football and basketball.
-He was rated a two-star recruit and committed to play college football at University of Tennessee at Chattanooga over UT Martin and offers from FBS programs Appalachian State, Georgia Southern, MTSU, Ohio, Temple, and Western Kentucky.
+He was rated a two-star recruit and committed to play college football at University of Tennessee at Chattanooga over UT Martin and offers from Football Bowl Subdivision programs Appalachian State, Georgia Southern, MTSU, Ohio, Temple, and Western Kentucky.